Bivariate Analysis#

 Find the elbow point when plotting numeric entries in x vs numeric values in list y.

-Using a robust linear fit, sorts the samples in X (independent variable) and takes sample 1:5 from the left, and samples (end-5):end and fits two linear regressions, then computes the intersection of the two fitted lines.
-Adds a point to each regression, so (1:6) and (end-6:end) and repeats, accumulating one intersection point per iteration.
+Using a robust linear fit, sorts the samples in X (independent variable) and takes the first 5 samples from the left, and the last 5 from the right, then fits two linear regressions and computes the intersection of the two fitted lines.
+The window size is then grown over max_iter (default 41) evenly spaced steps, via numpy.linspace, up to roughly half the data, accumulating one intersection point per step.

 The elbow is taken as the data point whose (x, y) location is closest to the median of the accumulated intersection points; the median location is where the intersections should stabilise.